GermanBrainRot/Project-Galileo/README.md

 #### Research Directions

-1. I expect that this fix, along with my first postulate, should make it much easier to reconcile Quantum Mechanics with Special Relativity.
-Philosophizing about this is literally what got me here.
+1. I have given a novel way to inject Lorentz invariance - or any other symmetry we care about - into the search criteria for dynamic operators in the path integral formalism.
+Whether the search space needs to include nonlinear operators that apply the Born rule at interaction, I do not know.
+But at least, we have a new way to even look for an answer and I hope that this will produce results that differ in fundamental ways from QFT.
+This would be exciting, and the predictions coming out of *this* would probably be testable much sooner than my Born rule idea.

 2. General Relativity suggests that gravity is just coordinate-frame carrying masses fighting it out with each other, constantly trying to reconcile their different notions of up, down, left, right, back, forth, past and future.
 With my picture of Quantum Mechanics, *this makes sense now* at the quantum level: No more discretization of spacetime, no more quantum foam, no more Calabi-Yaus.
 Particles are *real* at interactions and this reality leaves a trace, and outside of interactions, you can not say anything.
 They *carry* their own coordinate system, and they fight it out through interactions.

-3. Personally, I find it very satisfying that treating epistemic wave functions as ontic solves things.
+3. Personally, I find it very satisfying that treating epistemic wave functions as ontic solves things philosophically.
 You know what would be even greater?
-If we could somehow treat the wave function as latent in the correlation between interaction-facts.
+If we could somehow treat the wave function as latent in the correlation between interaction-facts (that is: the real statistical trace left behind by interactions, *not* the mathematical ghosts moving through Hilbert spaces).
 The idea that quantum information could just be living in correlations of interaction-facts - extending that in such a way that material agents express their quantum expectations in the correlations of interaction-facts would be huge.
-Don't forget: quantum mechanics lives in books, storage devices and our material practice.
+Don't forget: quantum mechanics lives in books, storage devices and our material practice, not some otherworldy Platonic ideals.

 4. This leads me to a "second decoherence conjecture": can we find, in this new version of quantum mechanics, some explanation why sufficiently complex quantum agents would be interested in bringing the universe *for itself* (onto-epistemic wave function) in congruence with the universe *in itself* (record trace of interaction-facts)?
 At least, we have for the first time a probabilistic calculus that allows the system to reason about itself, so we can treat this question *in the model*.